 - How has health spending on seniors changed?

 - Key findings

 Highlights about health spending in Canada

 - Briefing deck

-Comprehensive slide deck of reusable graphs with provincial, national and international health expenditure trends (mobile-friendly PDF version)
+Comprehensive slide deck of reusable graphs with provincial, national and international health expenditure trends, available upon request

 - Methodology notes

 NHEX definitions, data sources, limitations and revisions

 - Technical note: Public health

 Definition of public health in NHEX and more details